-Pushback from platforms: Traditionally, a major challenge for external auditing methods has been pushback from platforms, often citing privacy concerns or violation of their terms of service.
+Resistance from platforms: Traditionally, a major challenge for external auditing methods has been resistance from platforms, often citing privacy concerns or violation of their terms of service.

 External audits collect data either through interfaces the platforms provide or by using tools such as customized scrapers and browser extensions.
-Regular website changes complicate long-term maintenance of tools that track platforms [9].
-Facebook has resisted external auditing by explicitly blocking accounts used to conduct audits [15], tweaking its APIs to break auditing tools [57], and threatening legal actions against researchers who scrape data from its platform [41].
+Regular website changes complicate long-term maintenance of automated tools that track platforms [10].
+Facebook has resisted external auditing by explicitly blocking accounts used to conduct audits [18], tweaking its APIs to break auditing tools [69], and threatening legal actions against researchers who scrape data from its platform [50].

 A change of heart?
-Recently platforms have released data or provided APIs to researchers, suggesting platforms themselves may be interested in some form of platform-supported auditing.
+Recently platforms have begun releasing data or providing APIs to researchers, suggesting platforms themselves may be interested in some form of platform-supported auditing.
 Platform support allows them to manage auditing, and perhaps preempt adversarial black-box audits, lawsuits, and explicit regulation.

-In a historic settlement with the US Department of Justice (DOJ), Facebook announced in June 2022 that it will work towards de-biasing its algorithms used for delivering job, housing and credit ads [7, 77].
-The settlement requires Facebook to work with a vetted external entity to verify the changes implemented to its algorithms are compliant with the non-discrimination goals set by the settlement, a compliance structure similar to platform-supported methods proposed in PATA and DSA.
+Facebook announced, in its June 2022 settlement with the U.S. Department of Justice, that it will work towards de-biasing its algorithms used to deliver job, housing and credit ads [7, 92], and deployed changes for housing ads in January 2023 [8].
+The settlement requires Facebook to work with a vetted, external entity to verify the changes implemented to its algorithms comply with the non-discrimination goals set by the settlement, a compliance structure similar to platform-supported methods proposed in PATA and DSA.

-Platforms are also establishing programs to provide vetted researchers with access to their data and algorithms.
-In July 2022, YouTube announced "YouTube Researcher Program" (YRP), which promises to provide academic researchers with data, tools, and support for studying YouTube and its impact [89].
-A year earlier, Facebook announced the "Facebook Open Research & Transparency" (FORT) initiative, that provides privacy-protected datasets and APIs for researchers, so that "the public can learn more about Facebook's impact on the world from credible and independent academic sources" [30].
-In 2021, Twitter held an algorithmic bias bounty challenge, through which Twitter made the code for their image salience algorithm suspected of bias [88] available to researchers [14].

-These steps are promising responses that approach legislative requirements, suggesting platforms are considering explicit support of methods that increase transparency of their influence on individuals and society.
+Multiple platforms have also recently established programs to provide vetted researchers with access to data about their algorithms.
+In 2021, Facebook announced the "Facebook Open Research & Transparency" (FORT) initiative, that provides privacy-protected datasets and APIs for researchers, so that "the public can learn more about Facebook's impact on the world from credible and independent academic sources" [37].
+In the same year, Twitter provided source code of their image salience algorithm to researchers, challenging them to evaluate it for bias [17, 103].
+And in July 2022, YouTube announced "YouTube Researcher Program" (YRP), which promises to provide academic researchers with data, tools, and support to study YouTube and its impact [104].
+These steps are promising responses partially in the direction of proposed legislative requirements.
+They suggest platforms are considering explicit support of methods that increase transparency of their influence on individuals and society.

-However, for both YRP and FORT, current data available to researchers through the APIs is limited to public data corpora, such as public videos, pages, posts and comments [30, 89].
-While such access is an important first step for helping understanding how the platforms shape public discourse, we argue in §3 that it is also important for platforms to provide a means to studying their relevance estimator algorithms.
+However, for both YRP and FORT, current data available to researchers is limited to public data corpora, such as public videos, pages, posts and comments [37, 104].
+While such access is an important first step for helping understand how the platforms shape public discourse, we argue in §3 that it is also important for platforms to provide a means to studying how their algorithms curate (often personalized) delivery of content.
 We hope our work encourages platforms to expand these first efforts to allow researchers to study how their algorithms shape access to content.